-From another terminal session on your PC, transfer the required .img file to the MP using the scp command e.g scp./openwrt-atheros-root-rv287.img root@172.31.255.254:/root sysupgrade -nv ./openwrt-atheros-root-rv287.img
+From another terminal session on your PC, transfer the required .img file to the MP using the scp command e.g scp./openwrt-atheros-root-rv287.img root@172.31.255.254:/tmp sysupgrade -nv ./openwrt-atheros-root-rv287.img

-This will place the file in the /root directory on the MP device.
+This will place the file in the /tmp directory on the MP device.
+Note that the contents of /tmp are stored in volatile RAM and thus will be lost on a system restart.